 The fee for filing a civil case is $402.
 The fee for filing a miscellaneous action is $49.Back to Top

-In Person: cash in the correct amount, check, money order, cashier's check, debit, or credit card.
+In Person: cash in the correct amount, check, money order or cashier's check.
+The court will no longer accept credit or debit cards at the courthouse.
 Please Note: cash is not accepted in the Jefferson City courthouse.
 No payments of any kind are accepted in the Springfield courthouse.

 Electronically via CM/ECF: credit card or ACH (direct deposit) which includes checking accounts, savings accounts, or debit cards.